 Set-up and installation

 Access and set-up.
-Briqpay shall upon the date of signature provide to Customer API’s and documentation required to set up the Services.
+Briqpay shall upon the date of signature provide to the Customer API’s and documentation required to set up the Services.

 Customer obligations.
 Customer is responsible for the installation of the Checkout, unless otherwise agreed between the Parties.
 Customer shall perform set-up and installation and go live at the latest three (3) months after the date of signature.
 Customer acknowledges and agrees that Customer is solely responsible to ensure its installation, configuration and use of the Checkout is compliant with all applicable law and that Customer has the third-party licenses required to use third-party integrations.